veg/RASCL/README.md

 At the completion of the pipeline, the JSON outputs (Summary.json and Annotation.json) will be generated.
 These can be ingested into our full feature [Observable Notebook](https://observablehq.com/@aglucaci/sars-cov-2-clades).

-The version of the notebook at [https://observablehq.com/@spond/sars-cov-2-clades](https://observablehq.com/@spond/sars-cov-2-clades) allows one to upload `summary
+The version of the notebook at [https://observablehq.com/@spond/sars-cov-2-clades](https://observablehq.com/@spond/sars-cov-2-clades) allows one to upload `summary` and `annotation` JSON files.

 #### Exploring results with our interactive notebook